benguela/taylorwin.jl/README.md

 ## What I Learnt

-* Julia Syntaxe
+* Julia Syntax
-* Develpment using Visual Studio Code on Linux
+* Development using Visual Studio Code on Linux
 * Taylor Windowing Algorythm for Signal Processing